The resources you can find in this page are:

 If you are already declared as a Psychology major but would like to drop the Psychology major, please send an email with this request to firstname.lastname@example.org.

-To declare your major in Applied Behavior Analysis (ABA) track, you must have received a C or higher in PSYC 111 and PSYC 243 and must be enrolled in or have earned a B or higher in PSYC 355. *please use the same link above titles declare your major to submit your request
+To declare your major in Applied Behavior Analysis (ABA) track, you must have received a C or higher in PSYC 111 and PSYC 243 and must be enrolled in or have earned a B or higher in PSYC 355 and meet with an academic advisor in the Psychology Department. *please use the same link above titled declare your major to submit your request

 Please note that in order to graduate in the ABA track you must achieve a B or higher in all ABA track core courses, including PSYC 355.